schoonhovenrichard/LEAN_CNN_pruning/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+6. Restart the shell so that PATH is reloaded and the Rust compiler is in PATH.
+Make sure to activate the conda environment again.

-6. Install the Maturin package for Python bindings, and build:
+7. Install the Maturin package for Python bindings, and build:
 ```
 pip install maturin
 maturin develop